ken-power/SelfDrivingCarND-PathPlanning/README.md

 I completed this project as part of [Udacity](https://www.udacity.com)'s [Self-driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

+# Project Goal

+The goal of this project is to build a path planner that creates smooth, safe trajectories for the car to follow.
+The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.

-The goal of this project is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+The objective is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.

 We are provided with the car's localization and sensor fusion data.
 There is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.